Financial Management Training Events

 If your nonprofit has one of these audit pitfalls or misperceptions, you should take action to bring expertise and capacity to your organization to remedy it.

-This webinar will help Executive Directors, Finance Directors, and finance staff to develop and use a financial policies and procedures manual.
+This webinar will help Nonprofit Leaders, Executive Directors, Finance Directors, and Finance Staff to better prepare for an annual audit.
 Savvy nonprofit leaders know that effective financial audits can be the difference between good and great performance.

 Immediately following the presentation on nonprofit financial governance, we will host a MIP Fund Accounting User Group meeting focusing on how to use MIP to help with your audit.